CarVac/MeleeConchRuleset/ruleset.md

 If TOs are unable to determine that a controller is in full compliance, that controller may be banned at the TOs' sole discretion.
 If a game or match cannot be played out in full due to a controller malfunction which cannot be fixed in a timely manner, and the player using the controller does not have a replacement controller readily available, the player may be disqualified at the sole discretion of TOs.

+## Communications

+All communication between the controller and console must be either via wires or encrypted wireless protocol.

 ## Input Layout

 Generally, any layout of Inputs is permitted.